 Health care law concerns itself with the binding rules with regards to health, which govern both the rights and responsibilities of governments, health workers, companies, and society as a whole.
 Those who practice in the field of health care law are essential because they provide clarity and guidance to others when dealing with significant issues and activities critical to health and safety, regulatory requirements and legal liabilities.

-Healthcare and medicine is a rapidly advancing area, so its legalities and ethics are in a state of constant debate and review.
-Studying an LLM in Healthcare Law will equip you with the academic theories, legal knowledge and real-world skills to navigate the litigious minefield of healthcare.
+Health care and medicine is a rapidly advancing area, so its legalities and ethics are in a state of constant debate and review.
+Studying an LLM in Health Care Law, much like an LLM in Medical Law, will equip you with the academic theories, legal knowledge and real-world skills to navigate the litigious minefield of health care.

-This postgraduate specialism is guaranteed to fascinate any enthusiastic lawyer or healthcare practitioner, because almost nothing is clear-cut.
-Logistically challenging, ethically controversial, and professionally confusing issues will be explored, including: organ transplants; the issues of treating children and incompetent adults; patient confidentiality; practitioner and patient relationships of trust and power; mental health policy; legal and ethical challenges at the end of life, and euthanasia; refusal of treatment; clinical negligence; fertility treatment; abortion ethics; and genetic testing.Find LLM programs in Healthcare Law
+This postgraduate specialism is guaranteed to fascinate any enthusiastic lawyer or health care practitioner, because almost nothing is clear-cut.
+Logistically challenging, ethically controversial, and professionally confusing issues will be explored, including: organ transplants; the issues of treating children and incompetent adults; patient confidentiality; practitioner and patient relationships of trust and power; mental health policy; public health, legal and ethical challenges at the end of life, and euthanasia; refusal of treatment; clinical negligence; fertility treatment; abortion ethics; and genetic testing.Find LLM programs in Health Care Law

 12 months: shortest available course (full-time)

 15,000 words: typical dissertation length

 LLM in Health Care Law – who's it for?